Towards Benign Memory Forgetting for Selective Multimodal Large Language Model Unlearning: Introduction

 \section{Introduction}

-Recently, large language models~(LLMs)~\cite{achiam2023gpt,anil2023palm,chowdhery2023palm} and Multimodal Large Language Models (MLLMs)~\cite{clip, alayrac2022flamingo, yin2023survey,bai2023qwen} have demonstrated remarkable achievements, largely attributed to their training on vast and diverse datasets.
+Recently, large language models~(LLMs)~\cite{achiam2023gpt,anil2023palm,chowdhery2023palm} and multimodal large language models (MLLMs)~\cite{clip, alayrac2022flamingo, yin2023survey,bai2023qwen} have demonstrated remarkable achievements, largely attributed to their training on vast and diverse datasets.
 However, these datasets often contain sensitive information, such as large volumes of social media data.
 During training, LLMs and MLLMs may inadvertently memorize private information, which can later be exposed under certain prompts.
 This issue has intensified public debates on data protection and the right to be forgotten~\cite{mantelero2013eu}, which requires mechanisms to remove such memorized information from models.
 In response, machine unlearning methods have been proposed for LLMs~\cite{liu2024machine,si2023knowledge}, showing promise in selectively removing specific knowledge without retraining from scratch.
 Yet, while LLM unlearning has advanced rapidly, unlearning in MLLMs remains largely underexplored.
 Unlike LLMs, where privacy risks are primarily text-based, MLLMs face a broader risk surface that includes both visual privacy leaks and cross-modal leaks, where textual attributes are tightly linked to specific images.
-This multimodal complexity makes direct extensions of LLM unlearning approaches insufficient.
+This multimodal complexity makes direct extensions of LLM selective unlearning approaches insufficient.
+While these methods aim to target specific knowledge, they frequently suffer from over-generalization in multimodal contexts, causing unintended but severe collateral damage to the model's foundational capabilities.